Smalls1652/DeskHelper/README.md

 > ⚠️ **Note**
 >
-> As of April 6th, 2022, [Visual Studio 2022 17.2 preview](https://visualstudio.microsoft.com/vs/preview/) with these two workloads installed:
+> As of May 12th, 2022, [Visual Studio 2022 17.3 preview](https://visualstudio.microsoft.com/vs/preview/) with these two workloads installed:
 >
 > * **.NET desktop development**
 >   * _Needed for WPF_